realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/clamp-realism-and-structural-legitimacy.md

 In this inversion, human beings become inputs.

-Clamp realism reverses this relationship.
+Clamp Realism reverses this relationship.

 Systems exist to: